WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 `Suggestion`: keep your tests `super small`.
 One feature will require `more than just one test` to implement that feature

 ## 📜 Feature Slices
+You are to implement the following with TDD: g
 #### ~~Feature #1: Show "Hello World"~~   `Done for you`
 #### `Feature #2`: Show a list of Coffee Roasters
 #### `Feature #3`: Clear Roasters